dekatotoro/GoogleMaterialDesignIcons/README.md

 ####Manually
-Add the `GoogleIcon.swift`, `googleicon.ttf` file to your project. info.plist added `Fonts provided by application` key and specify the `googleicon.ttf` to Item0 value
+Add the `GoogleIcon.swift`, `googleicon.ttf` file to your project. info.plist added `Fonts provided by application` key and specify the `googleicon.ttf` to Item0 value.

 ##Usage

-###Setup

-Please look at the googleicon.html, googleicon.html has been icon code definition.
+Please look at the googleicon.html. googleicon.html has been icon code definition.
 The constant of icon code is defined in GoogleIcon class, please use.

 ```swift